zachhannum/the-word-of-iron/manuscript/chapter_3.md

 "Not much, as of late."
 Len herself showed signs of exhaustion.
 Dark circles masked her eyes, which where twinged with red.
 "They're doing the best they can, I think, given the circumstances."

 "Why was Lord Gareth so insistent on beginning an evacuation?"
 Rykker asked.
-"It seems a little brash---even reckless---to abandon the safety of the city already."
+"It seems a little brash—even reckless—to abandon the safety of the city already."

 Len shifted her eyes towards the doors, then dropped her voice to nearly a whisper.
 "It's his *daughter*, Annet.
 It's just been the two of them here in Valla, ever since he was given lordship.
 He would do anything to get her out of harm's way."